Approximations of Rockafellians, Lagrangians, and Dual Functions: Convergence of Lagrangians

 Since $\epsilon$ is arbitrary, \eqref{eqn:limsupcondproofLagr} holds. (ii) The case with $l(x,y) = -\infty$ follows by a similar argument. (iii) Suppose that $l(x,y) = \infty$.
 Then, \eqref{eqn:limsupcondproofLagr} holds trivially with $x^\nu = x$ for all $\nu$.\eop

-An immediate consequence of the theorem is that $\nlimsup (\inf l^\nu(\,\cdot\,, y^\nu) ) \leq \inf f(0, \,\cdot\,) = \inf \phi$; see Proposition \ref{prop:tigthepi}(b) below.
+A consequence of the theorem is that $\nlimsup (\inf l^\nu(\,\cdot\,, y^\nu) )$ $\leq$ $\inf f(0, \,\cdot\,)$ $=$ $\inf \phi$; see Proposition \ref{prop:tigthepi}(b) below.
 Consequently, under the assumptions of Theorem \ref{thm:epiLagrangians} the approximating Lagrangians provide in the limit a lower bound on the minimum value of the actual problem.

 We note that tightness is a necessary assumption in the theorem in the following sense.
 If there exists a convergent sequence $x^\nu\to x$ for which $\{f^\nu_{y^\nu}(\,\cdot\,,x^\nu), \nu\in\nats\}$ is not tight, then $\nliminf l^\nu(x^\nu,y^\nu) < l(x,y)$ and the epi-convergence of $l^\nu(\,\cdot\,,y^\nu)$ to $l(\,\cdot\,,y)$ will not hold.